-Kubernetes Backup and Velero Management with a Free Service Plan
+Kubernetes Backup and Recovery with Velero Management (Free Service Plan Available)

-CloudCasa is the best Kubernetes backup and recovery for multi-cluster and multi-cloud recovery, named a leader and outperformer by industry analysts.
-With CloudCasa, developers, DevOps, and Platform Engineering teams don’t need to be a storage or data protection expert to backup and restore your Kubernetes clusters, or to manage Velero.
+CloudCasa is the best Kubernetes backup, recovery, and migration service for multi-cluster and multi-cloud environments.
+It’s been named a leader and outperformer by industry analysts.
+With CloudCasa, developers, DevOps, and Platform Engineering teams don’t need to be storage or data protection experts to back up and restore Kubernetes clusters.

-As a powerful and easy to use Kubernetes backup and Velero management service, start with CloudCasa for Velero, and upgrade as needed to CloudCasa Pro, to get advanced multi-cloud application recovery.
-1-Click install the CloudCasa agent and let us do all the hard work of managing and protecting your cluster resources and persistent data from human error, security breaches, and service failures, providing the business continuity and compliance that your business requires.
+Just 1-Click install the CloudCasa agent and let us do all the hard work of managing and protecting your cluster resources and persistent data from human error, security breaches, and service failures.
+CloudCasa provides the business continuity and compliance that your business requires.
 It’s easy for a single cluster, and just as easy for large, complex, multi-cluster, multi-cloud, and hybrid cloud environments.

-Upgrade to a Premium plan to get support for Velero, or to back up your persistent volumes to CloudCasa’s secure cloud storage or to your own object storage.
-Premium plans also include unlimited retention times, immutable recovery points, API access, and premium support.
-CloudCasa Pro is priced based on the amount of data you protect, not on the number of clusters you have or the number of worker nodes running.
+Upgrade to a Premium plan for additional worker nodes, unlimited retention times, immutable recovery points, API access, and premium support.
+CloudCasa Pro is priced based on the average number of worker nodes running, and the amount of (optional) CloudCasa storage consumed.

 Click the Deploy to DigitalOcean button to install a Kubernetes 1-Click Application.
 If you aren’t logged in, this link will prompt you to log in with your DigitalOcean account.